Alex-II/Alex-II.github.io/FirstImpressionsInGoLang_ErrorHandling.md

 I think that this is really the meat of the argument: whether errors deserve special treatment.

 My current view of the flow of execution is that the function makes certain assumptions about the state of the ressources it's accessing, and interactions it's having.
 Functions make these assupmtions and if the assumtions are wrong beyond a certain narrow point, they need to bail.

-I look at it as a matter of responsability; let's take the example of the inability to open a file.

-Let's suppose a function needs to open a file, read the data, perform some validation and store it.
+I look at it as a matter of responsability; let's take the example of the inability to open a file.Let's suppose a function needs to open a file, read the data, perform some validation and store it.

 If the file is not readable, why has it become our function's problem to make it readable?
 It's simply not it's responsability to do so.
 Making the file readable might involve a certain number of operations, including asking the user to change permissions, or changing the permissions automatically.